 |Chair in International Arbitration and Chinese Law in the Durham Law School|

 Professor Lei CHEN (PhD) is Chair in International Arbitration and Chinese Law at Durham Law School, Durham University.
-He is Director of Durham International Dispute Resolution Institute and Co-Director of Centre for Chinese Law and Policy.
+He founded the Durham International Dispute Resolution Institute (DIDRI) in 2022 and is now its director.
 Professor Chen is an Adjunct Professor at the City University of Hong Kong, teaching the EMBA and MPA programmes at the City University of Hong Kong Business School and the School of Public Policy and Management, Tsinghua University.
 He is also an Honorary Professor at the School of Law, University Galway, Ireland.
 Professor Chen has also been a Visiting Scholar at Harvard, Columbia, Emory, Max-Planck Institute for Comparative Private Law, K.U.
 Leuven, Université Catholique de Lyon, Radboud University, Maastricht University, Chuo University Japan, National University of Singapore, Singapore Management University, Reichman University (IDC Herzliya), and the University of Hawaii.

 Professor Chen's research areas are comparative private law and international commercial arbitration.
 He has two L.L.B. degrees (from civil and common law backgrounds).
 He has had significant success in applying for research grants and has been awarded General Research Funds four times from Hong Kong Research Grant Committee.
 He has been an external reviewer for grant funding bodies in the U.S.A., Hong Kong, UK, Israel, Poland and Australia.
 Professor Chen has published seven books (authored and edited) and many leading journal articles.
 He sits on the editorial boards of peer-reviewed journals published by OUP, Hart, Taylor & Francis, Springer, and Brill.